 Most casino managers work full-time schedules, but their working hours can be irregular.
 In some areas, casinos are open 24-hours a day, so managers may be required to work first, second, or third shifts.
 Additionally, weekend and holiday work is commonly required, and since casinos are most popular during the evening and on weekends, most managers work these shifts more often than others.

 Casino managers are employed by casinos—both large and small—throughout the U.S. The largest employers of gaming managers include some of the biggest casino chains in the country, including Hard Rock, Caesars, MGM, Wynn, and Horseshoe, among others.

-Can I Become a Casino or Gaming Manager?
+How To Become a Casino or Gaming Manager

 Casino or Gaming Manager Salary Data